hhotdong/math/logic/README.md

 [^quantifier_note_10]: We often need to form denials of sentences with mixed quantifiers.
 These are handled with De Morgan’s laws.
 In this example, its denial, ∀x∃y(x + y = 1), is valid.
 (For any number x,let y = 1 − x.)
 [^quantifier_note_11]: It's because the denial of the sentence, ∃y∀x(x^2 ≠ y), is valid.
 (Let y = −1.)
 [^quantifier_note_12]: Its denial is ∃x ∀y ∀z (x ≠ 4y + 6z).
 To see that this is valid, suppose x is any odd number.
 For any values of y and z, 4y + 6z is even, so it does not equal x.
+[^quantifier_note_13]: If expressed conversely  as, "For each x ∈ A, there exists M > 0 satisfying |f(x)| ≤ M.", the sentence is always true so that it's not appropriate to the meaning of 'bounded'.
 [^de_morgan_note_0]: This might be called the opposite of the original sentence—it says more than simply “ ‘All people are tall’ is untrue.”
 The correct denial of this sentence is “there is someone who is not tall,” which is a considerably weaker statement.
 [^de_morgan_note_1]: We can use De Morgan’s laws to simplify the denial of a formula.
 Denials can also be a helpful study device.
 When you read a theorem or a definition in mathematics it is frequently helpful to form the denial of that sentence to see what it means for the condition to fail.
 The more ways you think about a concept in mathematics, the clearer it should become.
 A formula is usually simpler if ¬ does not appear in front of any compound expression, that is, it appears only in front of simple statements such as P(x).
 [^de_morgan_note_2]: This is not really a “statement” in our official mathematical logic, because we don’t allow infinitely long formulas.